damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 * Emoji autocomplete performance has been improved.
 Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3458
 * The referenced merge requests and related branches of an issue are now loaded asynchronously.
 This reduces the loading time of issue pages.
 Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3678

+## GitLab Mattermost 2.2

+[Mattermost 2.2](http://www.mattermost.org/mattermost-2-2-threaded-messages-and-more/) ships in GitLab 8.7 with threaded messages, French translation, new themes, new Trello and IRC support, plus many more new benefits.

+This version also includes a [security update](http://docs.mattermost.com/administration/changelog.html#security-update) and [upgrade from earlier versions]((http://doc.gitlab.com/omnibus/gitlab-mattermost/)) is recommended.

 ## Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.